proctor-ucsf/trachoma-sero-transmission/README.md

 This repository includes R code to run all of the analysis for the paper:

-_Monitoring transmission intensity of trachoma with serology: a multi-country study_
+_Monitoring transmission intensity of trachoma with serology_

 Tedijanto et al. (in review)